-Barbie Blank Flaunts Sun-Kissed Figure In Leopard-Print Bikini While Lounging In The Sun
+Barbie Blank Flaunts Sun-Kissed Figure In Leopard-Print Bikini While Lounging Outside

 Blank's outfit captured most of the attention, however.
 The blond bombshell opted for a leopard-print bikini that accentuated her enviable physique, including her long legs, toned abs and ample cleavage.
 She paired the attire with a white hat, which she used to cover her eyes in order to keep the sun out of her face.

-The upload went down a treat with Blank’s fans as well.
+The upload went down a treat with Blank's fans as well.
 At the time of this writing, the photo has gained over 17,000 likes, despite only being on the image-sharing platform for a few hours.
-Some of her admirers and peers also flocked to the comments section to share their appreciation for Blank and her social media activity.

-“Hydrated and a beauty,” wrote one Instagram user, emphasizing the compliment with a love heart emoji.
+Some of her admirers and peers also flocked to the comments section to share their appreciation for Blank and her social media activity."Hydrated and a beauty," wrote one Instagram user, emphasizing the compliment with a love heart emoji.

 "You are so gorgeous," gushed a second Instagrammer.